 What to do when you’ve outgrown early elementary series, but aren’t quite ready for middle grade?
 Check out these excellent bridge series.
+Whether you like historical fiction, realistic fiction, or fantasy, there’s a book for everyone on this list.
 Even though these are targeted for boys, girls will enjoy them as well.
-A little something for everyone.
+Danger and excitement are waiting.

 Ranger in Time by Kate Messner